Budgies communicate through their body language. Who doesn’t want to own happy, healthy budgies? Then do your best to observe their behavior.

 Does he or she flap the wings while seated on the perch?
 Is it because they have clipped wings hence expressing frustrations in doing so?
 Well, the budgie might just be doing it for fun, exercise, excitement, or as a sign of molting.
 If you notice such behavior after feeding the pet or talking to him or her, you need not worry.

 Why do budgies bob their heads up and down?

+As this may look like a strange Body Language budgies bob their heads up and down.
 If you have interacted with budgies for a while, then this could be an interesting activity you love watching them do.
-This up and down movement of their necks while chattering in the process of moving on their perch is such an amazing sight.
+This up-and-down movement of their necks while chattering in the process of moving on their perch is such an amazing sight.
 But why do they do it?
 Is it normal or should it raise your concerns?
 Well, in most cases, the male budgies are the ones who do this.
 If the male budgie bobs its head up and down towards the female budgie, he is trying to woo her.
 If the female responds by liking the bouts of bobbing, it will lead to feeding and later the two will mate.
 So, one of the reasons for bobbing is mating.